Absolute Essentials of Direct and Digital Marketing

 - Building customer relationships online and permission marketing

-- Testing, tracking and measurement web analytics
+- Testing, tracking, measurement and web analytics

-Great, engaging on and offline creative
+Great, engaging online and offline creative

-- Fifteen offers that increase response
+- Sixteen offers that increase response

 - The importance of testing product, media, timing and creative